Classical Training versus “Everyday Music” the gap is TOO BIG!

-So in summary, our goal is to give students the tools that will be valuable to them 30 years from now, and not just to learn something dazzling to play (although if you are ready for Flight of the Bumblebee, we certainly can work on those pieces together!).
+So in summary, our goal is to give students the musical tools that will be valuable to them 30 years from now!
+Not just to teach a student to play something dazzling (although if you are ready for Flight of the Bumblebee, or a piano concerto, we certainly can work on those pieces together!).
 We exist to create MUSICIANS!
 We do NOT exist to have technically proficient, but musically illiterate students.
-We want a former student is sitting around a piano on Christmas eve with no music, and their family wants to sing a bunch of Christmas Songs, that they can do it.
-Or when their son/daughter asks to help them to learn a piece of music that they bought online, that they can also help them.
-And if they are inspired by a poem, that they can compose music to go along with it.
+We want a former student to be able to sit around a piano on Christmas eve with no music, and play songs for their family.
+We want students in the future to help their young son/daughter learn a piece of music that they bought online.
+We want our students that are inspired by a poem to be able to compose music to go along with it.
 We strive to give you the tools of complete musicianship, not just the ability how to memorize and play a technically challenging Etude or Concerto.
 Most places will teach you how to play a song perfectly.
 We will inspire our students with tools for life.